KazukiNakamae/temp/README.md

 The directory into which the output directory is saved.

 Name of extra data (optional):
-The name of feature group that the next argument includes.
+The name of the feature group that the next argument includes.

 Table of extra data (optional):
 The pathname of extra data added by the user.
 The data should be a .csv file.